pedroos/NoperHash/Readme.md

 ### Using

-To obtain the hash of a string, use:
+To get the hash of a string, use:

 ```
 using static System.Text.Encoding;